Stranmor/gemini-proxy-key-rotation-rust/README.md

 ### Running with Docker (Recommended)

-This method uses a simple script to run the proxy in a Docker container, mounting the necessary configuration file.
+This is the easiest and fastest way to get the proxy running.
+The provided `run.sh` script automates everything.

 1.  **Clone the Repository:**
     ```bash